-Note to Current non-UNC Medical Students interested in an Away Rotation:
+UPDATED 5/04/2021 – Note to Current non-UNC Medical Students interested in shadowing/observerships:

-The shadowing/observership program at UNC is indefinitely paused, and is not subject to the Jan 25.
-COPA regulations.
+The shadowing/observership program at UNC is indefinitely paused, with no current advertised timeline for a return.
 We apologize in advance and appreciate your understanding.
+More information and real-time status can be found here: https://www.uncmedicalcenter.org/uncmc/support/volunteer-services/shadowing/

 The goal of the UNC Physical Medicine & Rehabilitation residency program is to help medical graduates develop into outstanding practicing physiatrists.
 Training includes diagnosis and treatment of patients of all ages living with painful or functionally limiting conditions.
 Our mission is to optimize the health and function of individuals with disabilities through a patient-centered continuum of care, with the goal of improving quality of life.